scarburato/t150_driver/README.md

 ```
 make
 ```
 into the repo's root.
-Now, if everything went right, in `build/` you should have the two modules `t150.ko` and `ffb.ko` ready to be loaded into the Kernel.
+Now, if everything went right, in `build/` you should have the two modules `t150.ko` and `thrustmaster_enable_full.ko` ready to be loaded into the Kernel.
 You can load them with
 ```
-insmod ffb.ko
+insmod thrustmaster_enable_full.ko
 insmod t150.ko
 ```